spatialos/gdk-for-unity/docs/setup-and-installing.md

 #### Using a terminal:

-Clone the SpacialOS GDK for Unity repository using one of the following terminal commands:
+Clone the SpatialOS GDK for Unity repository using one of the following terminal commands:

 |     |     |
 | --- | --- |